AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getReducedJacobian()
    :module: roadrunner

-   get the *reduced* Jacobian for the independent species.
+   Returns the *reduced* Jacobian for the independent species.
+This matrix will be non-singular for models that include moiety-concerved cycles.

    :rtype: numpy.ndarray